 This year our primary focus has been to build a one room school in a remote, rural area.
 Up until now, the children of the community have been using the living space of a local home.
 Each morning the desks and chairs are moved into the house from the porch and moved back out after class.
 However, the homeowners are taking in additional family members and can no longer provide this space for the school children.
 There was an urgent need for a schoolroom so that the children can have the opportunity to learn and grow.

-As part of Grace United Church's vision 'To Make a Difference for Christ, Near and Far', the congregation at Grace includes funds in the annual budget to pay for the 'bricks and mortar' for our building project .
+As part of Grace United Church's vision 'Beyond Our Limits, Beyond Our Walls', the congregation at Grace includes funds in the annual budget to pay for the 'bricks and mortar' for our building project .

 While the primary focus is to build, brigade members also visited five additional rural schools in remote communities, bringing with them a year's worth of much needed school supplies as well as 'care packages' of rice, beans, flour and sugar for each student's family.
 They also took gently used children's clothing.
 Each of the schools visited also receives a water purification system.
 Our goal was to raise $600 for each of the six schools that we visited in November.
 Thank you to all who donated to this project!